 As I read more about my condition I was trying various different things, such as vitamins and autoimmune diets, and I was set on figuring out all of my food sensitivities.
-I started to feel better for a while there, but just when I thought something was finally working, my body informed me that I was wrong.
+I started to feel better, but just when I thought something was finally working, my body informed me that I was wrong.
 This was only a temporary reprieve.

 Why hadn’t I been asking?
 Well, for starters I really haven’t seen too many people healed of their infirmities.
 I suppose I assumed that God must say, ‘My grace is sufficient for you’ quite often.
 I was also determined that His grace would be sufficient for me too, but aparently He wants us to keep “bugging” Him.
 (Luke 11:5-13) It’s not as if He has a limited supply of blessings, so we can ask for more, in fact He even encourages this: